Requests and Responses

 return fingerprint(request)

-If you need to reproduce the same fingerprinting algorithm as Scrapy 2.6
+If you need to reproduce the same fingerprinting algorithm as Scrapy 2.6, use the following request fingerprinter:

 from hashlib import sha1